 You Have a Travel Trailer

 Some RVs make installing a wired backup camera especially difficult.
 This would be true of a travel trailer, for example.
 In this case, your RV is separated from your truck/towing vehicle.
-This makes installing a wired backup camera more complicated because the camera and monitor will be in separate locations.
+This makes installing a wired backup camera more complicated because the camera and monitor will be in separate locations (although you may have unused wires/pins in your 7-pin umbilical cord that can be used for this purpose).

 The same may be true if your RV is built on a box truck or if you’ve got a toy hauler or any type of RV that makes wiring RV backup camera systems challenging.